 How do I know if I’ve been means tested?

 To check if you’ve been means tested, simply log in to your Student Finance account and start a live chat.
-If you’re not, it’s a straightforward process that could make a big difference to how much you get.
+If haven’t been means tested, it’s a straightforward process that could make a big difference to how much you get

 What if I’m with a different Student Finance company?